rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 * Calling your area of work a Domain
 * Modelling the state of objects required into a bunch of [anemic models](http://www.martinfowler.com/bliki/AnemicDomainModel.html)
 * Services containing logic that act on the anemic models
+* A giant ball of interconnected objects where every class in your project has a reference somehow to every other

 ## What is DDD?

 DDD is about modelling.
 It encompasses techniques, pattens, language and architecture.
 In short it encompasses more than just modelling.
 It is about taking requirements and really mapping the business processes to the model using the same language the business uses in your code.
 It also gives us a common technical language to use for the different categories of classes we create while modelling our problem space.

 ## Glossary of terms